 "This is something the kids love and is good for my husband and me too," she says.
 "It's so important for women not to skip breakfast, to sit down for a warm meal rather than eating on the go.
 It helps start the day right and balances Vata dosha."

-If the family has to eat outside the home at lunch, one Ayurvedic option is to prepare kichari (a full protein made of rice and split mung-bean dhal) that cooks inside a small thermos, along with steamed vegetables.
+If the family has to eat outside the home at lunch, one Ayurvedic option is to prepare kitchari (a complete protein made of rice and split mung-bean dhal) that cooks inside a small thermos, along with steamed vegetables.

 "Even making fresh flatbreads (chapatis) is an easy thing to do, once you get the hang of it," Sankari says.
 "Kids love forming the dough into balls and rolling it out."

-Sankari finds that her children have become accustomed to warm foods and drinks, and even request them.
-"I've been giving my older son warm water or warm Organic Calming Vata Tea, and now he doesn't crave cold drinks.
+Sankari finds that her children have become accustomed to warm foods and drinks, and even requests them.
+"I've been giving my older son warm water or warm Organic Calm Vata Tea, and now he doesn't crave cold drinks.
 The warm foods and warm drinks support good digestion and won't throw Vata out of balance, thus contributing to better immunity."

 Taking herbal food supplements can help reduce stress and boost immunity.

-"Vital Lady is ideal for increasing energy levels and clarity of mind, and helps a woman balance so many tasks at work and at home," Sankari says.
-"For women over 40, Rejuvenation for Ladies helps restore that youthful glow.
+“For women over 40, Rejuvenation for Ladies helps restore that youthful glow, '' Sankari says.
 It promotes cellular regeneration, which slows both biological and psychological aging."

 Sankari keeps Bio-Immune in her medicine chest to help purify toxins and to support the body's natural immune response.
 She also recommends taking Maharishi Amrit Kalash regularly to rejuvenate the mind and the body and improve immunity.

-Stress Free Mind is ideal for anyone who is under mental pressure at work, or who is prone to worry, anxiety, and mental tension.
-Stress Free Emotions helps us handle emotional stressors that are causing irritability or sadness in our lives, whether from the family, money pressures, or work relationships.
-Sankari cautions that because they are potent, it isn't necessary to take a lot to get results — just follow the directions on the bottle.
+"I highly recommend Stress Free Mind for anyone who is under mental pressure at work, or who is prone to worry, anxiety, and mental tension.
+Stress Free Emotions helps us handle emotional stressors that are causing irritability or sadness in our lives, whether from the family, money pressures, or work relationships.”

 Since Vata dosha also governs the cycles of a woman's life, such as menstruation, it's important for the busy woman to give her body extra support, Sankari says.
 "Smooth Cycle helps us to maintain monthly cycles that are balanced and even blissful.
 And for the menopause years, Midlife for Women I and Midlife for Women II help prevent Vata disturbance and help keep the menopause years symptom-free," she says.